JunyoungChoi92/ReactStudy/react.md

   }
 }

-//if reducers are not alone in a one application, you can combine them into the one with combineReducer().
+//if reducers are not alone in a one application, you can combine them into the one with combineReducer(). it also called RootReducer.
 // modules/index.js
 import { combineReducers } from 'redux';
 import counter from './counter';